President and Chief Executive Officer

 In his most recent assignment, Brian served as SVP & Chief Technology Officer at the Ontario Lottery and Gaming Corporation where he played an integral role in the technology-enabled modernization of land-based gaming, Lottery, and online gaming.

 Brian is a champion for many important and charitable causes but is especially proud of his efforts to improve Equity, Diversity & Inclusion within those organizations he has worked.

 Brian holds an Honors Computer Science degree from the University of Waterloo.

-Christine is a lawyer with international and multi-disciplinary experience.
-She began her legal career in Toronto with Fasken Martineau, then moved to London, where she consulted before becoming in house counsel for an international private equity manager and qualifying as Solicitor (England and Wales) as well as Barrister and Solicitor (Ontario).
-Christine has experience in a wide range of areas, including taxation, M&A transactions, organizational transformation and governance, stand-up of foreign subsidiaries, fund structuring and capital raising, strategic advisory and executive compensation.
+Christine is a dual qualified lawyer (Ontario and England and Wales) with international and multi-disciplinary experience.
+She began her legal career in Toronto with Fasken Martineau, then moved to London, where she consulted before becoming in-house counsel for an international private equity manager.
+Christine has experience in a wide range of areas, including pension and benefits, M&A transactions, organizational transformation and governance, stand-up of foreign subsidiaries, fund structuring and capital raising, strategic advisory, taxation, and executive compensation.
 She was a Trustee at HOOPP prior to joining UPP.

-She is a graduate of the Institute of Corporate Directors and holds her LLB from the University of Toronto, Faculty of Law.
+She is a graduate of the Institute of Corporate Directors (ICD.D) and holds a Bachelor of Laws (LLB) from the University of Toronto Faculty of Law.

 Chief Pension Services Officer

 Joanna Lohrenz is UPP’s Chief Pension Services Officer (CPSO) and leads UPP’s day-to-day execution and oversight of member and employer services and regulatory compliance related to pension administration.
 Working closely with our university pension services agents, Joanna and her team are accountable for serving and engaging members, earning their trust and achieving high levels of member satisfaction.
 As CPSO, Joanna also oversees pension contribution reconciliation and accuracy of pensioner payroll.